 Fast forward to July of 2017, Randy, my amazing, then-boyfriend, proposed to me in the Azores and I moved back home to Massachusetts.
 I was hired by my old high school to teach Spanish and Randy and I began planning our wedding for September 7, 2018.

 And now we’re here.
 Life is back in a rhythm and I’ve decided to create this blog to share my stories, travel tips, and experiences (the good, the bad, and the embarrassing).
 You’re getting a front row seat to my travels ahead.
 I’m not certain of where I’m going, but I’d like to invite you to witness these next important years.
 I’m throwing it all out there because… why not?
 Life is meant to be shared!
-What I do know is that whichever way I go, it’ll be with my soon-to-be husband Randy (or Raaaaaanndallll as I call him).
+What I do know is that whichever way I go, it’ll be with my husband Randy (or Raaaaaanndallll as I call him).
 Join me in these milestones because the future is bright, the possibilities are endless, and I’m making moves.

 15 Fun facts about ME: